maning/learnosm/_posts/en/lgu1/0200-12-14-gpsessentials.md

    ![Waypointspage3][]

 5. Select Close icon to save your waypoint.
-It looks like this:
+The Close icon looks like this:

    ![Close][]